numpy/numpy/doc/neps/nep-0058-bytestring-dtype.rst

 cast, which rejects bytes that are not valid UTF-8, the ``S`` to ``ByteStringDType`` cast accepts any bytes.

-Array elements are plain Python :class:`bytes`.
 Any ``bytes`` instance may be stored, including subclasses like ``np.bytes_``, which are stored as their raw bytes.
+Elements are returned as instances of the scalar type described under :ref:`nep58-scalar`.
 Whether to also accept buffer-protocol objects is an open question below.

 The ``ByteStringDType`` constructor does not support coercing data to bytes.
 Anything that is not bytes — including ``str`` — raises ``TypeError``.
 The